andyshand/modwig/README.md

 ### VST Pass-through for Shortcuts

-By default, Bitwig blocks certain shortcuts from working when VST windows are focused.
-With Modwig, you can bypass this and allow any shortcut to work when you expect.
+With Modwig, all shortcuts can trigger whether VST windows are focused or not.

 ### Create Custom Macros